Friday, October 11, 2013 8:18:00 AM

 There are a few things you need to look for prior to starting the project.
 These include:

 - The 7s.
 Codes vary from place to place, but the Rule of 7 for using an attic as an actual room typically applies.
 At least half of your attic space must be 7 feet high by 7 feet wide, with a total of 70 square feet.
-Not sure this applies to you?
-Contact Great Day Improvements for an in-home, completely free consultation so we can help determine if the space above is square footage you can use.

 - Climbing up.
 Pull-down stairs won’t work for an attic room, so you must add a permanent staircase.
 This brings up the question of what remains below, where the stairs begin.
 Is there a good spot for them to start on the floor below?
 How much of that living space will be lost upon building the staircase?
 Is there a place to create the staircase that will not interrupt the rest of the room’s flow?
 If your attic pull down space is in the hallway, you might have a great option for remodeling upstairs.
 If they begin in the master bedroom, though, creating a staircase will require a bit more work.